 My software freezes!

-- If your software freezes, be sure to try different XA/CDDA patches in the Menu Systems Options screen, and also remember to check whether your game uses LibCrypt and or EDC.
-You may check that by using REDUMP.org.
+- If your software freezes, be sure to try different XA/CDDA patches in the Menu Systems Options screen, and also remember to check whether your game uses LibCrypt.
+You may check that by using ReDump.org.

-- If you software does use LibCrypt, it must be patched using “PPF O MATIC” patches which may be found here.
+- If your software does use LibCrypt, it must be patched using “PPF O MATIC” patches.
+More information can be found here.

 Is there anything I should know before ordering a PSIO cartridge?

 - Be sure to read our FAQ.
 It contains many important and common questions that have been answered already.

 - You must have a PlayStation 1 with a “Parallel Port I/O” connector.

 - A Switch Board must be soldered correctly to your PSX mainboard in order for PSIO to work correctly.

 - Your PSX must have a good quality Parallel Port with no corrosion.

 - Detailed instructions on how to solder the Switch Board to the mainboard may be found here.